 In one Presto query user can combine data from multiple data sources and run the query.

-Spark creates the data frames using the JDBC: database feature by leveraging scala/python API, but it also works directly with Spark SQL Thrift server and allows users to query external JDBC tables effortlessly like other hive/spark tables.
+Spark creates the data frames using the JDBC: database feature by leveraging scala/python API.
+Still, it also works directly with the Spark SQL Thrift server and allows users to query external JDBC tables effortlessly like other hive/spark tables.

-Presto is very helpful when it comes to BI-type queries, and Spark SQL leads performance-wise in large analytics queries.
+Presto is very helpful regarding BI-type queries, and Spark SQL leads performance-wise in large analytics queries.
 When comparing with respect to configuration, Presto set up easy than Spark SQL.
-Both Spark SQL and Presto are standing equally in a market and solving a different kind of business problems.
+Both Spark SQL and Presto are standing equally in the market and solving different kinds of business problems.

 We hope that this EDUCBA information on “Spark SQL vs Presto” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.